-Nepal is considered a bird watching sanctuary, with an astounding 848 species identified across the country.
-In the company of an expert naturalist, Tiger Tops will guide you through an unbeatable bird watching tour, identifying species from grassland, farmland, forest and aquatic habitats.
-With a list of birds to tick off as you go, you’ll learn to recognize different species, their whistles and alarm calls.
-Beyond watching for birds, you’ll develop an insight into how birdlife are an integral part of Nepal's abundant eco-systems.
+Nepal is considered a bird-watching sanctuary, with an astounding 848 species identified across the country.
+In the company of an expert naturalist, Tiger Tops will guide you through an unbeatable bird-watching tour, identifying species from grassland, farmland, forest, and aquatic habitats.
+With a list of birds to tick off as you go, you’ll learn to recognize different species, their whistles, and alarm calls.
+Beyond watching for birds, you’ll develop an insight into how birdlife is an integral part of Nepal's abundant ecosystems.
 This activity is available at all times.

 08: Jungle walks